 Yes, there is work to be done if you want your marketing to be successful, but you need to work smarter, not harder.
 There is money to be spent, but you must spend it on the essentials first and save the bells and whistles for later.
 And there is magic to be had, but it’s the magic that comes from making a plan and working it, instead of hoping that somehow you can beat the odds.

 The path to struggle-free marketing really boils down to this.
 How many new clients do you need each year to earn a comfortable living?
-How many prospects should be in your marketing pipeline to result in that number of clients?
+How many prospective clients should be in your marketing pipeline to result in that number of closed sales?
 How much time and money can you afford to spend to bring in each client?
-Now… which marketing strategies will bring in the number of prospects you need within your available budget of time and money?
+Now… which marketing strategies will bring in the number of potential clients you need within your available budget of time and money?

-If you’re not sure how to answer some of these questions, ask a successful colleague, read a book, take a class, hire a consultant or coach.
-But once you think you have the right answers, stick with them, no matter how tempting it is to buy an ad instead of making calls, or try a new idea instead of finishing what you started, or rely on wishful thinking instead of crunching some numbers.
+If you’re not sure how to answer some of these questions, ask a successful colleague, read a book or two, take a class, hire a consultant or coach.
+But once you think you have the right answers, stick with them, no matter how tempting it is to buy an ad instead of making calls, or try a new idea instead of carrying through with your original plan, or rely on wishful thinking instead of crunching some numbers.